-The cost for waterproofing a basement can range from $500 to $3,500 depending on the extent of the waterproofing and amount of work involved.
+The average cost to waterproof a basement ranges from $500 to $3,500, depending on the extent of the waterproofing and the amount of work involved.

 Waterproofing is an important precaution for basements that are prone to moisture buildup or leaks, as water damage can cause mold, as well as expensive damage to the home’s foundation.
 However, it’s also an excellent proactive measure for any basement that might experience flooding.

 To get a more accurate idea of how much it will cost to waterproof your basement, request a free estimate from a basement waterproofing company in your ZIP code.
 Before doing that, however, let’s break down how much it costs to waterproof a basement.

 Interior waterproofing is cheaper than exterior waterproofing, and there are several methods a professional can use to sell your basement, including:

 - Concrete sealer.
 Concrete sealing compound costs about $100 per gallon, and the labor costs of preparing and cleaning the floor and applying the sealer average between $3 and $12 per square foot.

 - Silicate concrete sealer.
 Professional application of silicate concrete sealer averages between $3 and $9 per square foot.
 This liquid compound allows moisture to escape instead of trapping it in and leaves your walls looking the way they did before.